cilium/cilium/Documentation/operations/upgrade.rst

   were deprecated in Cilium 1.14 in favor of ``tls.ca.cert`` and ``tls.ca.key`` respectively, and have been removed.
 The ```clustermesh-apiserver-ca-cert`` secret is no longer generated.

+* Values ``authentication.mutual.spire.install.agent.image`` and ``authentication.mutual.spire.install.server.image``
+  changed their type from a string to a structured definition that decouples repository and tag.
+This improves the usage in offline environments.

 Added Metrics
 ~~~~~~~~~~~~~